JakeDug/TrendsInIrishHealthInsurance/README.md

 # TrendsInIrishHealthInsurance
-My final year project based on analyzing and predicting health insurance prices in Ireland.
+My final year project based on analyzing and predicting health insurance prices in Ireland..